Performed by Our Top-Rated Vein Doctors Will Relieve You From Your Tired, Achy, and Swollen Legs

 Venous insufficiency treatment is one of our areas of expertise at The Vein and Vascular Institute of Spring Hill, FL.
 Our Board Certified Vascular Surgeons offer complete and comprehensive diagnosis and treatment of all venous disease in our Nationally Accredited Vascular Laboratory, which is one of only a few in the State of Florida.

-What is Venous Insufficiency and Vein Reflux?

 Venous Insufficiency Diagnosis and Treatment

 The veins in the legs that return blood up to the heart have valves that prevent the blood from flowing in a downward direction.
 When leg veins get blocked or their valves get damaged, these veins start failing to return blood back up to the heart properly, and this is how venous insufficiency, or venous reflux, begins.

 Once the blood starts to slowly accumulate in the leg veins, this eventually causes the vein walls to weaken and to stretch, leading to swelling, inflammation and pain in the legs.
 These are the first signs of venous insufficiency.

-According to the Vascular Disease Foundation, approximately 100 million Americans suffer from some form of venous insufficiency or vein reflux.
+Approximately 100 million Americans suffer from some form of venous insufficiency or vein reflux.

 If left untreated, excessive pressure in the leg and swelling can cause you flaky skin and skin discoloration.
 In severe cases, venous insufficiency can eventually lead to a painful leg ulcer and open wounds that are slow to heal, which are very dangerous, putting your health and life at risk.

 Venous Insufficiency and Venous Reflux Disease Treatment